 Employment Outlook and Salary Statistics

-The U.S. Bureau of Labor Statistics (BLS) predicted a 16% job growth for medical and clinical laboratory technologists and technicians between 2014 and 2024.
-The BLS also reported that the average annual salary for medical and clinical laboratory technologists was $61,860 in 2015; concurrently, the average annual salary for medical and clinical laboratory technicians was $41,420.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 11% job growth for clinical laboratory technologists and technicians between 2018 and 2028.
+The BLS also reported that the average annual salary for clinical laboratory technologists and technicians was $53,880.

 Clinical laboratory technologists require a higher degree of education and perform more complex operations in the lab in order to diagnose, prevent, and treat disease.
 This can involve testing bodily fluids, such as blood and urine, as well as maintaining and operating the equipment used in these tests.
 A clinical laboratory technician performs a similar job, but requires only an associate's degree and performs more routine lab operations, and work is typically done under direct supervision of a laboratory technologist.